State of our Gulf 2017

 - Knowledge utilisation within an ecosystem-based management framework

-This update re-examines the state of the Gulf and considers progress toward integrated management and the strategic outcomes sought by the Forum.
+Much has happened since 2014.
+This report catalogues those changes, and considers progress made on integrating management and achieving the strategic outcomes sought by the Forum.